 Information in this document applies to any platform.

-Enterprise Manager (EM)13c Cloud Control introduces Flexible Database Access Control providing a fine-grained flexible privilege control model for database target management.
+Enterprise Manager (EM)13c Cloud Control introduce Flexible Database Access Control that provides a fine-grained flexible privilege control model for database target management.

 Providing enterprise users access to unnecessary features and pages opens up the database to security vulnerabilities.
 Oracle recommends that you grant Enterprise Manager users the minimum number of privileges required to perform their job.
 Introducing these out of box database management roles grants users access to only the Enterprise Manager pages required to perform their job.

-This MOS note aims at addressing the concerns where customers in Enterprise Manager 12c who have granted VIEW database target privileges would want to carry over similar end-user experience in Enterprise Manager 13c following upgrade.
-Customers can decide in adopting the rich features of Flexible Database Access Control at a later point in time but as part of upgrade, they do not want their existing users to relinquish current access.
+This document addresses upgrade concerns where customers upgrading to EM 13c from EM 12ce want to carry over similar granted VIEW database target privileges during the upgrade.
+Customers can decide in adopting the rich features of Flexible Database Access Control at a later time; but as part of upgrade, they do not want their existing users to relinquish current access.

 To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
 Click to get started!